 Building of a new loss

 Consider again the example of the single neuron.
-However, the task is no longer to make its unit input zeros.
+However, the task is no longer to map its unit input to zero.

 π― Goal